Your Medical Examination General Information

 Your Medical Examination

 You must make the appointment for the Medical Examination for yourself and if applicable for family members immigrating with you.
-You will receive instructions in the Second Notification Letter (email) from the KCC.
+You will receive instructions in the KCC Second Notification Letter.

-The Medical Examination cannot be done by your family doctor but must be done by a doctor or at a clinic certified by the Department of State.
-Outside of the U.S. this doctor is called a Panel Physician.
+The examination must be done by a doctor or at a clinic certified by the Department of State, The examining doctor is called a Panel Physician.

 You must provide (up to) four identical recent color passport type photos.
 You also need to bring your passport for identification purposes and a copy of the Passport Biographic Identification Page.

 If you have an illness you need a letter from your own doctor about the diagnosis, treatment so far, and a prognosis for care needed in the future.
 This also applies to a psychiatric illness.